pavel-zhur/Economy/docs/prd.md

 - System must improve accuracy over time based on user corrections
 - System must support user-specific modification of AI processing instructions
 - System must allow users to save and load AI configuration presets
+- System must enable schema definition and modification solely through natural language interaction
+- System must provide immediate feedback on how AI instruction changes affect interpretations
+- System must support both AI-assisted and manual editing of instructions
+- System must maintain a history of instruction changes and their effects

 ### 5.3 User Interface
 - Users must be able to view original messages and their structured interpretations
 - Users must be able to correct interpretations or add details
-- Users must be able to define and modify their data schema
+- Users must be able to define and modify their data schema through natural language interactions
 - Users must be able to view data in various user-defined report formats
 - Interface must be accessible on both mobile and desktop devices
 - Users must be able to modify AI processing instructions
 - Users must be able to trigger reprocessing of messages
+- Users must be able to review, approve, or reject reprocessing results before they're applied
+- Users must have visibility into the system's three-layer architecture (schema, instructions, data)
+- Users must be able to revert changes to any layer of the system
+- Interface must clearly show the relationship between original messages and structured data

 ### 5.4 Data Management
 - System must maintain integrity of raw message data